sMastrodimitris/Python-Arbitrage-AUEB/README.md

 _______________________________________________________________________________________________________________________________________________________________________________

+###Files###

-The file "Quotation Matrix.xlsx" contains all necessary information for the exchange rates.
+1)The file "Quotation Matrix.xlsx" contains all necessary information for the exchange rates.

-The files "One Way Arbitrage.ipynb" and "Triangular Arbitrage.ipynb" have the python code for the one-way and triangular trades respectively.
+2)The files "One Way Arbitrage.ipynb" and "Triangular Arbitrage.ipynb" have the python code for the one-way and triangular trades respectively.

-The file "Report.pdf" have theoretical explainations about one-way arbitrage and triangular arbitrage and further explainations about the method used for the coding solutions.
+3)The file "Report.pdf" have theoretical explainations about one-way arbitrage and triangular arbitrage and further explainations about the method used for the coding solutions.